sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

       ![](images/log5.png "click on add")

-1. Once the Microsoft Sentinel is added you will see another notification that says **Successfully added Azure Sentinel**, as shown below.
+1. Once the Microsoft Sentinel is added you will see another notification that says **Successfully added Microsoft Sentinel**, as shown below.

       ![](images/log6.png)